JohnLacerdaOliveira/WebSite-FirstTo100/README.md

 ## Room for Improvement
 Functionality wise the game will always be what it is, regarding the UI/UX it could always be better and more refined.

-Room for improvement:
-- Better UI/UX

 ## Acknowledgements
-- This project was based on [this tutorial]shorturl.at/dG289.
+- This project was based on a challenge found on [this course](shorturl.at/dG289).
 - Many thanks to Jonas Schmedtmann and it's great teaching